queenofdowntime/square-one/outline.md

 Some of the steps here are tutorials or guides similar to Level 0, some are links to sites which all coders use to level up by implementing simple programs.
-You don't have to follow the steps sequentially, but can click through to see what you feel like doing and even have multiple tracks on the go at the same time.
+You don't have to follow the steps sequentially or even do all of them, but can click through to see what you feel like doing and even have multiple tracks on the go at the same time.

 But... before you get to the list, the first thing you'll want to do (because you are a legit hacker now) is [pimp your terminal](http://jilles.me/badassify-your-terminal-and-shell/).